lotide-org/lotide/doc/INSTALL.md

 To build lotide, run `cargo build --release` in the lotide directory.
 A `lotide` binary will appear in `./target/release`.

-hitide can be built the same way, except that it currently requires a nightly version of Rust.
+hitide can be built in the same way.

 To set up the database, run `migrant setup`, then `migrant apply -a`.